YahiDar/AQ-SDR/README.md

 [Download the dataset from figshare](https://figshare.com/s/3d76b6c57ed6913bb8fe)

 At the end of this readme file, you will see a description of the dataset tools and some explanation.
+Note that you do not need to add anything to the scripts in the folders `data_requests_scripts` and `preprocessing_scripts`, they are made available for you and you are welcome to explore them :)!

 The bash script will produce a dataset ready for running through the following directory trees: